 It is easier to prepare than you might think too.
-The vegetables can all roast together and you add the last ingredients directly to the serving bowl, no separate dressing needed or other steps.
+The vegetables can all roast together and you add the last ingredients directly to the serving bowl.
+No separate dressing needed!

 Also, salting the eggplant isn’t necessary since the extra water will bake out in the roasting process.
 Bottom line – cooking with eggplant can be finicky and this may be the easiest way you’ve ever made eggplant before!

-- It’s a great addition to any BBQ or potluck since it is easy to transport and the flavors pair easily with a variety of other dishes
+It’s a great addition to any BBQ or potluck since you can make it in advance, it’s easy to transport and the flavors pair easily with a variety of other dishes.
+If you’re looking for veggie side dish pairings for this roasted eggplant salad, try serving with my avocado caprese salad with balsamic glaze.
+It’s so fresh and tasty and the flavors go together seamlessly.

 Ingredients